thenumbernine/farm-game/README.md

 	- on-farm trade-depot, but only when the Mountainhome Caravan comes once a ... week.  or when customers come.  infrequently.
 	- farmers market, once a saturady or something.  or any day.  you get lots of customers and sell at higher price.
 		- later you can hire someone to man the booth for you and sell even more round-the-clock.
+		- plants in-biome should cost less than plants out of biome
 - get seeds from fruit.
 - livestock.
 - fences and gates to keep livestock from getting away.